mattharrison/CS65/README.md

 To see the complete list of dependencies, please check the `pyproject.toml` file.

+## Suggested Reading

+To deepen your understanding of Python for data analysis, we recommend the following books:

+- [*Learning Python for Data*](https://store.metasnake.com/learningpy): This book provides a comprehensive introduction to Python, with a focus on its applications in data analysis.
+It covers Python fundamentals, essential libraries, and practical examples to help you get started with data-driven projects.

+- [*Effective Pandas 2*](https://store.metasnake.com/effective-pandas-book): A guide to mastering data manipulation and analysis with Pandas.
+This book focuses on efficient workflows, advanced features, and best practices for using Pandas to analyze data

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have suggestions, improvements, or additional notebooks to add.